fankes/fankes/project-promote/README.md

 An easy autowire and manage dependencies Gradle plugin.

+**Recommendation** ⭐⭐⭐⭐⭐

+Do you find Gradle's complex dependency management and dependency update functions very troublesome?
+Come and use `SweetDependency`, it does not require any third-party dependencies, no need to use `buildSrc`, no need to use `includeBuild`, One-click integration, plug-and-play, using YAML human-friendly language as the configuration file for dependency management, all dependencies of your project can be quickly managed, upgraded with one click, and there are more features waiting for you to discover!

 [Click here to view](https://github.com/HighCapable/SweetDependency)

 ### SweetProperty

 An easy get project properties anywhere Gradle plugin.

+**Recommendation** ⭐⭐⭐⭐⭐

+If your project is using Kotlin DSL as a build script, then this Gradle plugin can definitely help you.
+Come and use `SweetProperty`, which can automatically analyze `gradle.properties` in your project Even the properties key-values in the system environment variables are automatically generated to call the properties key-values used in the build script and project, and the corresponding properties key-values content can be directly called using the code!

 [Click here to view](https://github.com/HighCapable/SweetProperty)